patters-match/connect4/README.md

 ## The Grid Array

-The main conceit of this program is to store the game layout as a one dimensional array.
+The main conceit of this program is to store the game layout as a one dimensional array - beautifully elegant.
 The array index for each position is shown below:

 |    |    |    |    |    |    |    |
 |----|----|----|----|----|----|----|